-Several girls asked if we had girlfriends.
+Several girls ask if we have girlfriends.

-Robby answered, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who is Romeo in our performance.
+Robby answers, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who is Romeo in our performance.
 In real life, his girlfriend is a secret because she is only 14.
 They’re both Italians and their families are rivals here in Miami.
 Michael lives in a castle south of Byrd Rd”

 “You think I would be a good Mercutio?
 I can play multiple roles.”

-“Yes, they are never both on stage at the same time.”
+“Oh, yes, they are never both on stage at the same time.”

 “I love tragedy, except when it really happens.”